 In order to connect your device to a wireless ISP (WISP), on the Device mode page, from the Connection method list, select the Wi-Fi value.
 Then from the Work mode list select the WISP Repeater value.
-In this mode you can connect your device to another access point, configure a WAN connection, set your own settings for the wireless network in the 2.4GHz and 5GHz bands, and set your own password for access to the web-based interface of the device.
+In this mode you can connect your device to another access point, configure a WAN connection, set your own settings for the wireless network, and set your own password for access to the web-based interface of the device.